 Students accepted into the M.S., Educational Counseling program may apply for a Spanish Bilingual Bicultural Counseling Certificate.
-The certificate requires an additional eleven semester hours for a total of 59.
-Candidates must complete an additional admissions application and satisfy a Spanish language assessment as part of the process
+The certificate requires nine semester hours.
+Candidates must complete an additional admissions application and satisfy a Spanish language assessment as part of the process.
+Professional practitioners and graduate candidates not enrolled in the Educational Counseling program may apply for entry into the SBBC courses.
+Contact the Director for information.